Kalugy/Kalugy/README.md

 ### 📚 Skills & Interests
 🧩 Full-Stack Development

 🚀 Product Development & MVPs

-🤖 Artificial Intelligence & Automation
+🤖 AI & Process Automation

-🎮 Game Development & Interactive Design
+🎮 Game Development & Systems Design

 ### 🚧 Recent projects
 - **[Growvyn](https://growvyn.com)** is an innovative platform for self development!
 Open for Beta Testers!.
 Click Start on the website, and welcome to the beta program!